seoe/CS519-006-DL/Project-GAN/README.md

 At night, I add a function to save 4 types of loss into `.csv` so that I can plot some curves later.
 Then I start 3 round of training simultaneously on DCGAN-cont.+loss, DCGAN+loss, and MLP+loss.

+#### 03/15/2017 Wed
+I found running WGAN much slower on the server(2.5h/epoch).
+Maybe because there are multiple processes simultaneously including Zheng's project on GPU1.

 [***Back*** to subcontents ***GAN***](#gan)